mismail1512/ARP/README.md

 x c v
 The center key (d) acts as a brake.

-Sends commands to the Blackboard Server via a pipe.
+-Sends commands to the Blackboard Server via a pipe.

-Handles signals:
+- Handles signals:

 p: Pause the simulation.